ATOMNFT/ESP32-C3-Hub/Sketches/README.md

 <br>

-<b>Sample projects & more for the esp32 C3 Supermini.
+<b>Sample projects for the esp32 C3 Supermini.
 Make sure you keep the ino file in a folder titled same as the ino.</b>

 <br>